DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 ---
-title: Closing an application at any time (withdrawal versus rejection)
+title: Closing an application (withdrawal versus rejection)
-description: Looking into how we can improve the process for closing an application at any time
+description: Attempting to improve the way to close an application at any time
-date: 2020-01-06
+date: 2021-01-06
 ---

 ## Background